Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole expansion for the Laplacian vector fields

-By the elliptic regularity, we have that $E$ is analytic on $|x| > 1$.
-We shall find the multipole expansion for $E$ via the Debye potential.
-Since many calculations involved are similar to the case of Maxwell's equations and can be found in \cite[pp.235-236]{monk2003finite}, we will not repeat all the details and only give a sketch of these steps.
+By the elliptic regularity theory, $E$ is analytic on $|x| > 1$.
+We shall find the multipole expansion for $E$ via the Debye potentials.
+Since many calculations involved are similar to those for the case of Maxwell's equations and can be found in \cite[pp.\,235-236]{monk2003finite}, we will not give all the details but only outline the main steps.

-Given a smooth scalar function $u$, the associated Debye potential is given by $ E_u = \curl (u x)\,. $ It is easy to check, by a direct calculation, that if $u$ is harmonic, i.e., $\Delta u = 0$ , then the Debye potential $E_u$ satisfies
+Given a smooth scalar function $u$, the associated Debye potential is defined by $ E_u = \curl (u x)\,. $ It is easy to check, by a direct calculation, that if $u$ is harmonic, i.e., $\Delta u = 0$ , then the Debye potential $E_u$ satisfies